 Sound Not Working On MacBook Pro – how to fix it

-Check the volume of the app you are using and try to increase the volume up to the maximum.
-If you are still not hearing anything, try to level up your MacBook volume until it reaches the maximum as well.
-You can also try to plug earphones to the laptop and check if the issue appears.
+Check the volume of the app you are using and try to increase the volume to the maximum.
+If you are still not hearing anything, try to level up your MacBook volume until it reaches the maximum.
+You can also try to plug the earphones into the laptop and check if the issue appears.

 Try different apps

 The sound quality may be different for each app.
-Some of them have poor quality.
-If you find sound not working on MacBook Pro when you try listening to the music from a streaming site, try to open another app.
+Some of them are of poor quality.
+If you find sound not working on your MacBook Pro when listening to music from a streaming site, try to open another app.
 For example, try to play music from YouTube or iTunes.